epinio/docs/src/installation/install_epinio_on_public_cloud.md

 ### Create an AKS cluster

-If you don't have an existing cluster, follow the [quickstart](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) to create an AKS cluster.
+If you do not have an existing cluster, follow the [quickstart](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) to create an AKS cluster.
 </details>

 <details>